 Because I think all students should be well-prepared, the average raw quiz grade should be about 50.
 Here then is how I calculate the quiz curve (I call it a curve, but algebra buffs will notice that it's really a linear transformation.)
-First, although I don’t allow students to make up missed quizzes, I drop the student's two lowest quiz scores, including zeros which result from absences; anyone may have a bad day or miss class due to illness or some such thing.
-Then I average the remaining quiz scores; this gives me the raw quiz average.
+First, although I don’t allow students to make up missed quizzes, I drop the student's two lowest quiz scores plus the scores of any quizzes on days of excused absence.
+Then I average the remaining quiz scores, which gives me the raw quiz average.
 Finally I take half of the raw quiz average, and add 50 points.
 That gives me the curved quiz average.

 Example #1: A raw quiz average of 0 becomes a curved quiz average of 50 (an F-).
 Why?
 Because half of 0 is 0, and 0 plus 50 is 50.

 Example #2: A raw quiz average of 50 becomes a curved quiz average of 75 (a C).
 Why?
 Because half of 50 is 25, and 25 plus 50 is 75.

 Example #3: A raw quiz average of 84 becomes a curved quiz average of 92 (an A-).
 Why?
 Because half of 84 is 42, and 42 plus 50 is 92.

 The curved quiz average counts as much as one exam grade, though essay grades aren't curved.